Andry92/grid-search-sta-lta/README.md

 --------------

 ## Usage
 1. Run the ‘training_phase.py’.
-In this phase, by default the training_set inside 'data' folder will be used to execute the training phase.
+In this phase, by default, the training_set inside 'data' folder will be used to execute the training phase.
+It will also used static values of "sta, lta, trigger_on and trigger_off" setted by code.
 2. After the execution of the previous script, a training_results file inside 'results' folder will be created.
 This file contains the array calculated from the training phase.
 3. You can use ‘plot_results.py’ to show a plot of the quintuples (sta, lta, trigger on, trigger off, qni) extracted from training phase providing training_results file.
 4. Run the ‘testing_phase.py’.
 In this phase, by default the testing_set inside 'data' folder will be used to execute the testing phase.
 You have to provide training_results file from which the Testing Phase start.